mtyiu/csci4140-asg0-sid-base/README.md

 In this assignment, you will need to:

 1. Register a GitHub account (if you did not have one yet)
+2. Get your assignment repository using the invitation link
-2. Using `git clone` to clone an existing git repository
+3. Using `git clone` to clone the repository
-3. Make changes to the repository
+4. Make changes to the repository
-4. Commit and push the changes using `git commit` and `git push`
+5. Commit and push the changes using `git commit` and `git push`

 You are free to do anything in this repository.
 There is only one requirement: give me your student ID!